morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

 **🚀 Optimization: Use existing performance infrastructure**

-- Data Fetching: useApiClient pattern (MANDATORY - see above)
+- Data Fetching (Client): useApiClient pattern (MANDATORY - see above).
+Do not introduce custom client-side caches beyond apiClient’s built-ins.
+- Data Access (Server/API routes/RSC): use direct data access (Prisma/fetch)
+  with the same validation and error-handling standards.
-- Database: DatabaseQueryOptimizer for all queries
+- Database: DatabaseQueryOptimizer for all queries.
-- Bundle: Lazy loading with BundleOptimizer
+- Bundle: Lazy loading with BundleOptimizer.
+- Caching:
-- Caching: Only use built-in apiClient caching (no custom solutions)
+  - Client: Only use built-in apiClient caching (no custom client caches or localStorage caches).
+  - Server/API routes: Allowed to use targeted in-memory caches with short TTLs and explicit invalidation where appropriate (e.g., dashboard stats, proposals list, auth providers/session in dev).
+Never cache sensitive data improperly.

 ## ♿ **ACCESSIBILITY & UI STANDARDS**